Your guide to EOFY 2025: Key updates and actions for Australian businesses

 2. Review contracts and HR policies

-Wage increases and SG changes are a good triffer for reviewing employee contracts and internal policies.
+Wage increases and SG changes are a good opportunity for reviewing employee contracts and internal policies.
 Ensure your documentation aligns with current legislation.

 3. Wage theft legislation